 Branch: stable

 Snap packages are self-contained and update automatically in the background.
-Since Ubuntu includes Snap by default on desktop installations, most users can install VLC immediately without additional setup.
+Ubuntu desktop installations include Snap by default, so most users can install VLC immediately without additional setup.

 sudo snap install vlc

-After installation, you can launch VLC either from the terminal or through your desktop environment’s application menu.
+Launch VLC from the terminal or through your desktop environment’s application menu, depending on your preference.

 vlc